into your inbox

-April 26, 1981: The day Chris Evert handed Martina Navratilova a humiliating double-bagel
+April 26, 1981: The day Chris Evert handed Martina Navratilova a brutal double-bagel

 On this day in tennis in 1981, Chris Evert handed Martina Navratilova a brutal double-bagel that many claim was responsible for shifting the tide in their epic rivalry